Summary

 Explanation

-Important: this formula assumes that units are the last 2 characters of the string that includes both a number and a unit of measure.
+Important: This formula assumes that units are the last 2 characters of the text value that includes both a number and a unit of measure.

 =number/10^power